wevote/DataScience/README.md

-issues_description.ipynb has the code for the graph of issue_description.json file issue_decription.json has been downloaded from the link https://api.wevoteusa.org/apis/v1/docs/issueDescriptionsRetrieve/ To run the json file, first download the file from the link and edit the json file. remove the {"status": "ISSUES_RETRIEVED", "success": true, "issue_list": from the start and } from the end.
+issues_description.ipynb has the code for the graph of issue_description.json file issue_decription.json has been downloaded from the link https://api.wevoteusa.org/apis/v1/docs/issueDescriptionsRetrieve/ First download the file from the link and edit the json file. remove the {"status": "ISSUES_RETRIEVED", "success": true, "issue_list": from the start and } from the end.

+elections_retrieve.twb is a tableau file which has graphs of elec.json elec.json has been downloaded from the link https://api.wevoteusa.org/apis/v1/electionsRetrieve/ First download the file from the link and edit the json file. remove the  {"status": "", "success": true, "election_list":  from the start and } from the end.